danny-avila/LibreChat/docs/features/user_auth_system.md

 DOMAIN_CLIENT=http://localhost:3080
 ```

+*Please Note: If you are wanting this to work in development mode, you will need to create a file called `.env.development` in the root directory and set `DOMAIN_CLIENT` to `http://localhost:3090` or whatever port  is provided by vite when runnning `npm run frontend-dev`*

 The first time you run the application, you should register a new account by clicking the "Sign up" link on the login page.
 The first account registered will receive an admin role.
 The admin account does not currently have extended functionality, but is valuable should you choose to create an admin dashboard for user management.

 **Migrating Previous Conversations and Presets to new User Account**